loredeluca/L-System-Trees/README.md

 ### How to install
-Download code and run `index.html` with a browser with local server to load textures. ( you can use [“Web Server for Chrome”](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)]
+Download code and run `index.html` with a browser with local server to load textures (you can use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)).

 ### How to make it work
 Using the graphical user interface `dat.gui`, you can change the variables that allow to model your garden: